test-er-8-or/tic-tac-toe/README.md

 The outermost div will be our App, the first nested div will be our Board, and the nine divs nested in that one will be our nine Squares.

 Save your changes and run `yarn start` then point your browser to [http://localhost:3000/](http://localhost:3000/) to see the changes.
-You should see something like thes:
+You should see something like this:

 ![First pass at the game board](./assets/first-pass-game-board.png)